rpechayr/old-www/_posts/2014-07-30-jekyll-is-not-only-for-developers.md

 ---
 layout: post
-title: No, Jekyll isn't for only for geeks
+title: No, Jekyll isn't for only for developers
 category: blog
 ---
 **TL;DR** -  Anyone can use jekyll on github pages just like anyone can post content on tumblr.
 You just need to know about the add and edit button on github